-(3)(a) Except as provided in subdivision subdivisions (b) and (c) of this subsection, a supervisor shall not be included in a single bargaining unit with any other employee who is not a supervisor.
+(3)(a) Except as provided in swbdivisien subdivisions (b) and (c) of this subsection, a supervisor shall not be included in a single bargaining unit with any other employee who is not a supervisor.

-(b) All firefighters and police officers employed in the fire department or police department of any municipal corporation in a position or classification subordinate to chief the of the and his or her immediate assistant department or assistants holding authority subordinate only to the chief shall be presumed to have a community of interest and may be included in a single negotiating unit represented by an employee organization for the purposes of the Industrial Relations Act.
-Public employers shall be required to recognize an employee's employees negotiating unit composed of firefighters and police officers holding positions or classifications subordinate to the chief of the fire department or police department and his or her immediate assistant or assistants holding authority subordinate only to the chief when such negotiating unit is designated or elected by employees in the unit.
+All firefighters and police officers (b) employed in the fire department or police department of corporation in a position any municipal to the chief of the classification subordinate department and his or her immediate assistant assistants holding authority subordinate only to the chief shall be presumed to have a community of interest and may be included in a single negetiating bargaining unit represented by an employee organization for the purposes of the Industrial Relations Act.
+Public employers shall be required to recognize an employee's negetiating employees bargaining unit composed of firefighters and police officers holding positions 01 classifications subordinate to the chief of the fire department or police department and his or her immediate assistant or assistants holding authority subordinate only to the chief when such negotiating bargaining unit is designated or elected by employees in the unit.